 You may see any number of fish, birds, and invertebrates while drifting through these shallow channels, including Bat Rays and numerous birds feeding on small fish and invertebrates.
 If you look closely, you may see some of the invertebrates, like shore crabs, scurrying about.
 An opening in the mud may even reveal a gaper clam or innkeeper worm.

 Not up to paddling around the bay and surrounding estuary?
 Not to worry, there are walking trails along the shoreline of the MPAs.
 The Marina Peninsula Trail, a 0.7-mile flat loop trail that starts at the end of the Morro Bay State Park parking lot, allows you to look out over the estuary and see many of the animals that live and feed there.
 Another walking trail and bike path travels next to the harbor and leads you out to the shore near Morro Rock.
 As you walk along this path, keep an eye out for southern sea otters, harbor seals and sea lions sunbathing or feeding in the nearby waters.

 Whether by land or sea, on a self-guided walk or a chartered tour, the Morro Bay MPAs are a sight to behold.
 Come join in the adventure in Morro Bay and learn more about other MPAs in the Exploring California’s Marine Protected Areas series.
-You can also sign up here to receive the latest news about monitoring efforts within California’s MPAs.

 Learn more about MPAs by diving into the